 I don't want this post to read as a victory lap.
 This story is early.
 A few things have to still be earned before the pattern is durable.

 Enterprise procurement readiness.
-This self-close happened because the buyer had personal purchase authority.
+This upgrade happened because the buyer had personal purchase authority.
 Many enterprise buyers do not.
 Moving into larger organizations will require the full compliance, security, and procurement readiness that we are currently building out.
 SOC 2 Type II is in place.
 More is coming.

 These are the honest gaps.
 They do not diminish the story.
 They contextualize it.